-This new feature permits users with Tesla Poweralls to set a minimum charge for their vehicle when they plug it into their home network.
+This feature permits users with Tesla Poweralls to set a minimum charge for their vehicle when they plug it into their home network.
 Then on top of that, users can use the Charge on Solar slider to select the maximum charge they would like to use from their home solar array.
 The feature requires a Powerwall to use.

 If the vehicle passes the minimum charge using conventional power sources, it then uses the remaining power from a home solar array to complete its charge.
 The feature also allows users to charge from multiple solar stations, depending on their preferences.